Skip links

 • Habrías podido llegar temprano pero te levantaste muy tarde. – You would have been able to arrive early but you got up too late.

-The Spanish conditional tense is perfect for elaborating excuses and we now have an example for every possible situation.
-Like in any other tense, regular verbs are the ones you’ll use the most.
+The Spanish conditional tense is ideal for crafting excuses, and now you have examples for nearly every situation.
+Just like with other tenses, regular verbs are the ones you’ll use most frequently.

-The other good thing is that the conditional is easy to conjugate and it doesn’t have too many weird-looking irregular verbs, except for poder (to be able to).
-Besides these kinds of irregular verbs, you should have everything you need to start using the conditional tense like a pro!
+The good news is that the conditional tense is straightforward to conjugate, with only a few irregular verbs to watch out for, such as poder (to be able to).
+With these in mind, you’re ready to start using the conditional tense like a pro!

-As always, we’ll see you on the next one.
-If you need any one-on-one support, don’t hesitate to try a free private class or sign up for a 7-day free trial of our group classes.
+As always, we look forward to seeing you next time.
+If you need personalized support, feel free to try a free private class or sign up for a 7-day free trial of our group classes.

 ¡Buena suerte!